reald/uv-k5-firmware-custom/README.md

 You can quickly switch between both VFOs by long pressing "2 (A/B)" or a configured function key (see below).

-If gain remember is not activated on the actual VFO, no gain index history is shown in the lower part of the screen.
+If gain remember is not activated on the actual VFO or "no timing" is selected (NumFox=0), no gain index history is shown in the lower part of the screen.

 #### Clock Correction ####